-Since 1983, Colorado Health Network (CHN) has sought to innovatively, equitably meet the evolving needs of individuals in Colorado living with and at risk of acquiring HIV/AIDS and has, over time, served over 75% of this population.
-Colorado Health Network is a statewide organization and currently serves over 5,250 individuals living with and at risk for HIV by providing a broad spectrum of holistic support services including medical and oral health care, testing and prevention services, case management, mental health, and substance abuse counseling, nutrition services, and financial assistance.
-Each service CHN provides is strategically designed to help empower people to make healthy choices, increase their stability and live enhanced, healthier lives.
+Since 1983, Colorado Health Network (CHN) has sought to innovatively and equitably meet the evolving needs of individuals in Colorado living with and at risk of acquiring HIV and other health conditions.
+Colorado Health Network is a statewide organization and currently serves over 5,250 individuals living with HIV by providing a broad spectrum of holistic support services including medical and oral health care, case management, behavioral health services, housing assistance, nutrition services, and emergency financial assistance.
+Each service CHN provides is strategically designed to help empower people eliminate barriers to treatment and care and to make healthy choices leading to increased stability and healthier lives.

 CHN also works to prevent the spread of HIV through testing, promoting treatment as prevention and providing PrEP (Pre-exposure Prophylaxis) services.
 CHN utilizes a spectrum of education and prevention services with a focus on meeting clients where they are in an effort to help decrease their risk over time.
 CHN serves a diverse population reaching them through media, community outreach and referrals.
 Additionally, CHN provides other health-related services including a clean needle access/exchange program and insurance and medical enrollment services.
 CHN is a member of several advocacy organizations working to advance social and health care equity within Colorado.

 In the early 1980s, the AIDS pandemic was just starting to come into public light.
 It was a time of confusion, with few people understanding what was happening, and little communication to help guide efforts to save the many people that were dying of this new disease.